-- Beat eggs with fork in a medium-sized mixing bowl.
+- Beat eggs with a fork in a medium-sized mixing bowl.

 - Beat in water, vanilla, and tapioca flour.
-Batter will appear very liquidy.
+The batter will appear very liquidy.
 Let sit for 5 minutes.

 - Heat up a crepe pan or low-sided skillet brushed with oil over medium-high heat.
 The pan should be just hot enough that a drop of water sizzles and jumps across the pan.

-- Holding the pan by the handle, pour about 1/3 cup batter onto pan and quickly tilt all directions, swirling the batter to form a very thin, round layer of batter.
+- Holding the pan by the handle, pour about 1/3 cup batter into pan and quickly tilt all directions, swirling the batter to form a very thin, round layer of batter.

-- Cook crepe for 1 to 2 minutes on first side, then carefully flip with a spatula and cook for about 40 seconds on the second side.
+- Cook crepe for 1 to 2 minutes on the first side, then carefully flip with a spatula and cook for about 40 seconds on the second side.

 - Gently remove crepe from pan and place on a plate, stacking as you make more and keeping them warm until ready to fill and roll.

 - Serve filled with fruit compote, Nutella, or another sweet topping of your choice.
 Top with a sprinkle of powdered sugar if you wish.
 You can also fill with savory ingredients such as ham and cheese.

 Tapioca flour, also known as tapioca starch, is a grain-free flour made from cassava root, a shrub native to South America.
 It's a staple in gluten-free baking and can be purchased online or at your local health food store.